Doctor Strange: Early years

 Due to the growing number of Doctor Strange readers, the Marvel Premiere series segued to the character's second ongoing title, Doctor Strange: Master of the Mystic Arts, also known as Doctor Strange vol. 2, which ran 81 issues (June 1974 – Feb.
 1987).
 Doctor Strange #14 featured a crossover story with The Tomb of Dracula #44, another series which was being drawn by Gene Colan at the time.
-In Englehart's final story, he sent Dr. Strange back in time to meet Benjamin Franklin.
+In Englehart's final story, he sent Strange back in time to meet Benjamin Franklin.

 1980s

 Strange met his allies Topaz in #75 (February 1986) and Rintrah in #80 (December 1986).
-The series ended with a cliffhanger as his home, the Sanctum Sanctorum, was heavily damaged during a battle.
-Among the losses was Doctor Strange's entire collection of mystic books and other important artifacts.
-As a consequence, Strange was now considerably weaker and several spells designed to protect humanity from vampires and the evil serpent god Set expired.
+The series ended on a cliffhanger as his home, the Sanctum Sanctorum, was heavily damaged during a battle.
+Among the losses were Doctor Strange's entire collection of mystic books and other important artifacts.
+As a consequence, Strange was now considerably weaker, and several spells designed to protect humanity from vampires and the evil serpent god Set expired.

-The title was discontinued so that the character's adventures could be transferred to another split book format series.
-Strange Tales vol. 2, #1–19 (April 1987 – Oct.
+The title was discontinued so that the character's adventures could be transferred to another split-book format series.
+Strange Tales vol. 2, #1–19 (April 1987–Oct.
 1988) was shared with street heroes Cloak and Dagger.
 This new Doctor Strange series resolved Strange's quest to reclaim his power and missing artifacts, as well as resurrecting the Defenders, who had died in the last issue of that team's title.